SheCodesAus/she-codes-crowdfunding-api-project-YessyLee/README.md

 - [X] django-filter

-## Part A Submission (Please see PDF called "Submission Docs for DRF - Yessy Rayner" saved in this repo"
+## Part A Submission

+Please see PDF called "Submission Docs for DRF - Yessy Rayner" saved in this repo.

 - [X] A link to the deployed project.
 - [X] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.